michaelawyu/cloudevents-generator/examples/basic/tutorial.md

 event.to_JSON()
 ```

-You should see your Cloud Event output in the JSON format.
+You should see your event output in the JSON format.

 Click **Next** to continue.